acconeer/acconeer-python-exploration/docs/exploration_tool/faq.rst

    This is a known issue on for Qt when running Wayland display server.
 The issue is fixed for Qt verison >= 6.4.0.
    (See related issue: https://bugreports.qt.io/browse/QTBUG-85297)

+#) ``malloc_consolidate(): unaligned fastbin chunk detected`` appears in the console when running ET

+   This error has been witnessed when running ET on Ubuntu 22.04.
+   The error is usually resolved by selecting *Ubuntu on Xorg* instead of *Ubuntu* in the Ubuntu login screen (by pressing the cogwheel in the lower right).

 #) Issues with nox tests for Python 3.12

    When running nox tests for Python 3.12, the error "AttributeError: module ‘pkgutil’ has no attribute ‘ImpImporter’.
 Did you mean: ‘zipimporter’?" might occur.